RAT CARE GUIDE

 Food & Treats

-I also give various types of treats on occassion, including live mealworms, yogurt drops, black oil sunflower seeds, Gerber Puffs, and cereal (Cheerios, Shredded Wheat, Rice Krispies).
+I also give various types of treats on occasion, including mealworms, yogurt drops, black oil sunflower seeds, Gerber Puffs, and cereal (Cheerios, Shredded Wheat, Rice Krispies).
 Seed mix feed is also a fun treat!
 They enjoy pancakes made from the crumbs of their Mazuri and fresh fruits and veggies from our garden.

 My favorite cage is the Double Critter Nation as it provides plenty of room and has large doors so you can reach every corner of the cage easily.
 You can check Craigslist, Facebook Marketplace, local buy/sell/trade groups, and various other websites and apps to find one.
 I order the Ferret Nation metal pans from Bass Equipment to hold the bedding.